-Night-time Nuisance Noise Exceeding Legal Limits: With apparent disregard for environmental disclosure laws (and for the position they would be putting any Federal or State agency decision based on their EIS, Champlin’s EIS fails to fully disclose to Federal, State, and County permitting agencies how noisy the wind turbines will be in residential areas.
+Night-time Nuisance Noise Exceeding Legal Limits: With apparent disregard for environmental disclosure laws (and for the position they would be putting any Federal or State agency decision based on their EIS, the EIS failed to fully disclose to Federal, State, and County permitting agencies how noisy the wind turbines will be in residential areas.
 The existing Kahuku and Kawailoa Wind Farms are both situated more than a kilometer downwind from residences; Kawailoa is more than 1,500 meters (4,921 feet) from the closest residence and the Kahuku Wind Farm is approximately 1,200 meters (3,937 feet) from the closest residence.
 Both existing wind farms adversely affect the sleep of residents in the Kahuku and Pupukea residential areas because wind turbines are known to adversely affect human sleep and human health a distance of 2.5 miles because pulsations of infrasound (0-10 Hz) as low as 14 decibels are sensed by the human body.
-AES Corporation from Arlington, Virginia, proposes to build turbines that are much bigger and taller than the Kahuku turbines and put them 610 meters (2,000 feet) downwind from residences and the part of the town that contains two schools and a hospital.
+AES Corporation from Arlington, Virginia, proposes to build turbines that are much bigger and taller than the Kahuku turbines and put them 610 meters (2,000 feet) upwind from residences and the in part of the town that contains two schools and a hospital.

 The legal limit for night-time noise is 45 dBA during no more than 10 percent of any 20-minute period.
 When the vacation rental down the street parties and wakes us up at night, we use the “Sound Meter” app on our phones and noise, at my lot line, is below 40 dBA and never spikes above 45 dBA.
 AES Corporation from Arlington, Virginia’s project EIS indicates the turbine operation AVERAGE (LEQ) noise would be 44 dBA in residential areas.
 The law limits noise to 45 decibels 10% of the time during any 20-minute period – if the average is 44, the L10 will be above 45 at your house.
 Letter to Health Department and DPP Please install the “Sound Meter” app on your cell phone so you see how sound works – an example noise graph is below: